canjs/can-stache-bindings/docs/to-parent.md

 @signature `on:VIEW_MODEL_OR_DOM_EVENT:KEY:to='SCOPE_VALUE'`

+If the element is a [can-stache-element], listens to an event on the element and binds the element’s value to the SCOPE_VALUE when that event occurs.

-If the element has a [can-component::ViewModel ViewModel], listens to an event on the [can-component::ViewModel ViewModel] and binds the element’s value to the SCOPE_VALUE when that event occurs.
+If the element is a [can-component], listens to an event on the [can-component::ViewModel ViewModel] and binds the element’s value to the SCOPE_VALUE when that event occurs.

-If the element does **not** have a [can-component::ViewModel ViewModel], listens to an event on the element and binds binds the element’s value to the SCOPE_VALUE when that event occurs.
+For all other elements, listens to an event on the element and binds binds the element’s value to the SCOPE_VALUE when that event occurs.

 ```html
 <my-element on:show:value:to="myScopeProp" />